-Risk Recommendation Management action Responsible party Due date Governance (Important priority) The lack of CCM guidelines aligned to the G lobal Fund affects the effectiveness of f the governance structur re.
-38. The CCM was established by decree, passed by the Minister of Labor, Health and Social Affairs on 1 May 2005 (the Decree).
-The Decree provided directions on strategy, objectives, membership, and conduct of the CCM.
-It is commendable that the CCM in Georgia acts as a national mechanism for coordinating donor and government resources against the diseases.
-These were found to be inconsistent with the CCM Guidelines and may impair the independence of Detailed CCM guidance should not be established by government decree, but rather be provided in the CCM's governing document which should be a document approved by the CCM and tailored for Global Fund grants.
-Partially Accepted: The CCM new decree has been already developed and endorsed by the CCM.
-It is expected that Government will endorse in spring 2012.
-The new decree incorporates most of recommendations in this report.
-GoG CCM September 2012 the CCM.
-For example: • The Decree established a mechanism for the national coordination of HIV/AIDS and TB only.
-There is no national coordinating mechanism for Malaria; • According to the decree, CCM membership is subject to approval of the Minister of Labor, Health and Social Affairs.
-This is inconsistent with the CCM Accepted.
-This will be considered in the CCM new decree.
-Not applicable: The NGO coalition nominates their representatives to the GoG CCM September 2012
+Risk Recommendation Management Responsible Due date action party Governance (Important priority) The lack of CCM guidelines aligned to the G lobal Fund affects the effectiveness of 38.
+The CCM was established by decree, Partially Accepted: GoG September passed by the Minister of Labor, Detailed CCM guidance should The CCM new decree ССМ 2012 Health and Social Affairs on 1 May not be established by has been already 2005 (the Decree).
+The Decree government decree, but rather developed and provided directions on strategy, be provided in the CCM's endorsed by the objectives, membership, and conduct governing document which CCM.
+It is expected of the CCM.
+It is commendable that should be a document that Government will the CCM in Georgia acts as a national approved by the CCM and endorse in spring mechanism for coordinating donor tailored for Global Fund 2012.
+The new decree and government resources against the grants. incorporates most of diseases.
+These were found to be 5 recommendations in inconsistent with the CCM Guidelines this report. and may impair the independence of - the CCM.
+For example: The Decree established a mechanism for the national Accepted.
+This will be coordination of HIV/AIDS and TB considered in the only.
+There is no national CCM new decree.
+GoG September coordinating mechanism for ССМ 2012 Malaria; According to the decree, CCM membership is subject to approval Not applicable: The of the Minister of Labor, Health NGO coalition and Social Affairs.
+This is nominates their inconsistent with the CCM representatives to the

-Risk Recommendation Management Responsible Due date Guidelines and may impair the independence of CCM members.
+Risk Recommendation Management action Responsible party Due date Guidelines and may impair the independence of CCM members.
 CCM decisions may be subject to political interference; and The Decree stipulates annual rotation of non-government representatives on the CCM.
-This is inconsistent with Requirements of the CCM Guidelines, as it imposes restrictions on NGOs to select their own representatives. action CCM.
-Secretariat comment: It should be assessed whether the new CCM decree includes the necessary provisions in line with this recommendation. party 39.
-At the time of the review, the CCM's governing documents were still under development.
-The CCM should accelerate the finalization of its governance documents which should at a minimum include policies on rotation of office bearers, PR selection, roles and responsibilities of members, conflict of interest management and oversight.
+This is inconsistent with Requirements of the CCM Guidelines, as it imposes restrictions on NGOs to select their own representatives.
+CCM.Secretariat comment:It should be assessed whether the new CCM decree includes 39.
+At the time of the review, the CCM's governing documents were still under development. • The CCM should accelerate the finalization of its governance documents which should at a minimum include policies on rotation of office bearers, PR selection, roles and responsibilities of members, conflict of interest management and oversight.
 Partially accepted: CCM new decree has already developed and endorsed by the CCM.
 It is expected that Government will endorse in spring 2012.
-GOG/ CCM September 2012 Secretariat comment: It should be assessed whether the new CCM governance documents include the necessary provisions in line with this recommendation.
-CCM standards not adopted (Critical priority) The non-adherence to CCM guidelines implies that basic critical requirements of the CCM may not be met.
-40. At the time of the review, the following Standards of the Global Fund's CCM While voluntary, the Standards in the Global Fund's CCM Guidelines Accepted: CCM website, which is CCM September 2012
+GOG/ CCM September 2012 management and oversight.
+Secretariat comment: It should be assessed whether the new CCM governance documents include the necessary provisions in line with this recommendation.
+CCM standards not adopted (Critical prior) The non-adherence to CCM guidelines imp t.
+40. At the time of the review, the following Standards of the Global Fund's CCM While voluntary, the Standards in the Global Fund's CCM Guidelines Accepted: CCM website, which is ССМ September 2012